IMF has enough funds for now - Lagarde

 "Today, the IMF has appropriate means," Lagarde said on Europe 1 radio.

-An emerging market G20 source said on Friday that the IMF may need a capital injection of about $350 billion (221 billion pound) to give it more firepower to fight economic crises.
+An emerging market G20 source said on Friday that the IMF may need a capital injection of about $350 billion to give it more firepower to fight economic crises.

 Lagarde added that the state should only be involved in bank recapitalisations as a last resort.